morinlab/lymphopedia/GRHPR.md

 # GRHPR
 ## Overview
 GRHPR is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
 The mutation pattern in DLBCL implies the preferential accumulation of *inactivating mutations*.
+Coding and non-coding mutations in GRHPR are a feature of the MCD genetic subgroup of DLBCL.<sup>1</sup>

 ## Relevance tier by entity